isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 she have priority for admission into RV?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students who obtain Distinction, Merit or Pass in HCL and have a PSLE
+<p>Students who obtain Distinction, Merit or Pass in HCL will be eligible
-score of 14 or better (i.e. PSLE score ≤ 14) will be eligible for posting advantage when applying to SAP schools.&nbsp;If multiple students with the same PSLE score apply for the same SAP school, those with better HCL grades will be allocated a place ahead of other students.
+for posting advantage when applying to SAP schools.&nbsp;If multiple students with the same PSLE score apply for the same SAP school, those with better HCL grades will be allocated a place ahead of other students.
 This applies before the tie-breakers.</p>
 </td>
 </tr>